 From there, after six months, I moved to work with ArthaYantra (AY) as an Assistant Manager in Content Marketing responsible for their total content requirement from product department to HR.
-AY was a startup, and despite its noble ambition in the space of financial robo-advisory, there were financial challenges impacting their human resource.
-While at the work front I enjoyed working on my deliverables and reporting to the VP cum Human Resource Manager, I was apprehensive of any negative financial impact on my estranged family.
+AY was a startup, and despite its noble ambition in the space of financial robo-advisory, financial challenges were impacting their human resource.
+While at the work front, I enjoyed working on my deliverables and reporting to the VP cum Human Resource Manager, I was apprehensive of any negative financial impact on my estranged family.

 While on it, in 2016, I got a call from Avani/Ceipal.
 They were a CMMI-Level 3 company looking for someone who could set up their content and communications department.
-I accepted the offer; joined as a manager reporting to the CEO and later to the CPO and executed the responsibility from my learnings from Deloitte US-India.
-Now when things were looking bright and beautiful, I revised my priorities and wanted to have an onsite experience in the domain of communications and branding.
+I accepted the offer; joined as a manager reporting to the CEO and later to the CPO and executed all responsibilities from my learnings from Deloitte US-India.
+Now when things were looking bright and beautiful, I was awarded a fellowship in Creative Writing by the University of Chichester, the Charles Wallace Trust in India, and The British Council.

-Meantime, my brother, Donnie Ashok, completed his education from a premier law college.
-While he took charge of my parents and I was offered a fellowship in Creative Writing by the University of Chichester, the Charles Wallace Trust in India, and The British Council.
-It was a 3-month fully funded residency offered to three writers from India a given year.
-11 years of work with no idea of the world, I grabbed the fellowship with no second thought.
-I knew that no great company would refuse me on account of this fellowship but rather value it.
+The Charles Wallace Fellowship was a 3-month fully funded residency offered to three writers from India a given year.
+Given that the kind of role I was in had no onsite opportunity, and it was already 11 years of work life with no idea of the world, I grabbed the fellowship with no second thought.
+I left Avani/Ceipal in Feb 2017 with the belief that no great company would refuse to work with me on account of this fellowship but rather value it.